dojo/docs/dojo/data/ItemFileReadStore.rst

           { abbr:'et', name:'Ethiopia',          capital:'Addis Ababa' }
       ]};

-      //Simple global so we can show how many times the data gets reset. var reloadCount = 0;
+      // Simple global so we can show how many times the data gets reset. var reloadCount = 0;

-      //Now set up a linkage so that the store can be reloaded. dojo.ready(function() {
+      // Now set up a linkage so that the store can be reloaded. dojo.ready(function() {
          dojo.connect(dijit.byId("reloadButton1"), "onClick", function() {
             reloadCount++;